zschaeffer/dsp/README.md

  * You could `ssh` into a remote Linux machine on EC2 and do all your work there.
 This requires some setup but perhaps less than the above two options.
 You'll mostly forgo a graphical interface, most likely, and you'll be paying for your computing by the hour.
  * You could try to use git-bash and/or other tools to try to make Windows achieve the functionality of Linux/MacOS.
 This becomes pretty frustrating pretty frequently and may limit the tools you can use.

-**Most people use Macs.
-They *are* expensive, but they work really well and they have a Linux-similar operating system that lets you just get down to business.**

-If you want to spend time learning how to configure things, I recommend learning how to configure Linux over learning how to configure Windows.

 ## FAQ